apache/spark/docs/sql-programming-guide.md

 Configuration of Hive is done by placing your `hive-site.xml` file in `conf/`.

-You may also use the beeline script comes with Hive.
+You may also use the beeline script that comes with Hive.

 ## Running the Spark SQL CLI

-The Spark SQL CLI is a convenient tool to run the Hive metastore service in local mode and execute queries input from command line.
-Note: the Spark SQL CLI cannot talk to the Thrift JDBC server.
+The Spark SQL CLI is a convenient tool to run the Hive metastore service in local mode and execute queries input from the command line.
+Note that the Spark SQL CLI cannot talk to the Thrift JDBC server.

 To start the Spark SQL CLI, run the following in the Spark directory: